 So, in this tutorial I will be guiding you on how to secure your account from these hackers.

 Step 1.
 Creating a Strong Password:

-Signing up on facebook, you’re required that a minimum strong password should contain at least 8 characters.
+When signing up on Facebook, you’re required to have a minimum strong password that contains at least 8 characters.

-Now the mistake most people make is creating a guessable password either derived from their birth date, pet names or username.
-Some even use the simplest 12345678.
+The mistake most people make is creating a guessable password either derived from their birth date, pet names, or username.
+Some even use the simplest form, 12345678.
 Don’t be lazy in thinking your way through.

 Here’s the tip:

 A strong password should contain at least one of each of the following characters: lower-case letters, upper-case letters, numbers, and special characters (symbols).